-Your baby's eyesight has been maturing for many months, and he or she is able to see quite well near and far and even focus on quickly moving objects.
-Your baby's motor skills are now working together with eyesight (hand-eye coordination), and it's likely that he or she can spot a toy across the room, focus on it, move to it, pick it up, and explore it in lots of ways.
+Your baby's eyesight has been maturing for many months.
+Now, your little one can see quite well near and far and even focus on quickly moving objects.
+Your baby's motor skills are now working together with eyesight (hand–eye coordination), and it's likely that he or she can spot a toy across the room, focus on it, move to it, pick it up, and explore it in lots of ways.

 Familiar and loving faces are still your baby's favorite things to look at, but he or she also may enjoy looking at pictures in books, especially familiar images.
 Your baby may love objects with parts or pieces that move, and will spend lots of time staring at and manipulating these things, trying to figure out how or why they work.
 Take your baby with you to see new and interesting places.
 Point out the sights and label them by name.

 Your baby's been listening to you since before birth and is starting to know common words, such as ball, cup, and bottle.

 You'll also know you're being heard and understood when you ask "Where's Daddy?" and your baby looks his way; or you say "Go find the ball" and he or she crawls right to it.
 Your baby should already respond well to his or her own name and look up (and at least pause) when you say "No!"

 Labeling simple objects during the course of the day reinforces the message that everything has its own name.
 Your baby is learning what familiar objects are called and storing this information away until the time when he or she can form the words.

 During this period, your baby will be making more and more recognizable sounds, such as "ga," "ba," and "da."
 By now your baby is putting these sounds together to make words like dada or baba.
 Soon your baby will make the link between the sounds and specific objects.